Atthaualpha/knowledge-abyss/git/CHECKOUT.md

 *[:arrow_left: Go back to Git](./GIT.md)*

-This command is used to switch HEAD pointer between branches and alse to restore changes.
+This command is used to switch HEAD pointer between branches and also to restore changes.
 But primarily to switch the pointer.

 ## Checkout to a existing branch